Reflinders/Vespera/README.md

 # Vespera
-Vespera is a network framework that attempts to minimize the size of packets; works as an emulator of Roblox's Remote- Events &amp; Functions
+Vespera is a network framework that attempts to minimize the size of packets.
+Vespera works as an emulator of Roblox's Remote- Events &amp; Functions

 ## Explanation